- Open Access

 Electronic supplementary material

-Additional file 2: Geographic distribution of P. vivax recurrent episodes in Southern Chiapas, Mexico.
+Additional file 2: P. vivax recurrent episodes in Southern Chiapas, Mexico.
 Each circle correspond to one village.
 Patients with single and genetic homologous primary and recurrent infections are indicated in dark blue.
 Those with mixed primary infection with a genetic related or unrelated single recurrent infection are in blue and bright blue, respectively.
 Heterologous recurrent episodes are indicated in white. * indicate one mixed recurrent infection, likely a relapse.
 (PPTX 769 KB)

-Additional file 3: Temporal distribution of P. vivax homologous and heterologous recurrent single infections.
+Additional file 3: P. vivax homologous and heterologous recurrent single infections.
 Brown arrows indicate homologous PI and RI genotypes and blue arrows indicate heterologous PI and RI genotypes.
 Round spot indicate primary blood infection and the arrow head indicate the recurrent blood infection.
 Thick arrows indicate rare msp3α genotypes.
 Patient number is indicated at the arrow side.
 Red line indicate cut-off value for low transmission setting.
 (PPTX 77 kb) (PPTX 77 KB)

 About this article